junaidrahim/ml-derivations/README.md

 # Derivations of Machine Learning Algorithms

-Purely mathematical derivations of some machine learning algorithms, plan to do this for almost all algorithms.
+Purely mathematical derivations of some machine learning algorithms, this is a WIP, I plan to do this for almost all math intense ML and DL algorithms.

 Written with LaTeX using the [Arxiv Template](https://github.com/kourgeorge/arxiv-style)